lrealOne/NutriMeasurement/README.md

 ![image](https://github.com/user-attachments/assets/3e448675-8776-45d1-bdf8-ac8377340c65)

-i use portuguese language but the information includes name, sex, age, weight, height, body mass index, goal, routine.
+i use portuguese language but the information includes name, sex gender, age, weight, height, body mass index, goal, routine.

 So, the next step was create a function that calculate the body mass index: